pymupdf/PyMuPDF/docs/document.rst

       *(New in version 1.17.7)*

-      PDF only: Return the :data:`xref` of the page -- **without reading the page (via :meth:`Document.loadPage`).
+      PDF only: Return the :data:`xref` of the page -- **without reading the page (via :meth:`Document.load_page`).
 This is meant for internal purpose requiring best possible performance.

       :arg int pno: 0-based page number.